abhinav-meduri/personal-finance-rag-pipeline/docs/PRIVACY.md

 # Privacy Policy

-## 🔒 Complete Privacy Assurance
+## Complete Privacy Assurance

 **Your financial data and queries remain 100% private and local to your computer.**

-## 🎯 Core Privacy Principles
+## Core Privacy Principles

-### 1. **Local-Only Execution**
+### 1. Local-Only Execution
-- ✅ All queries processed locally on your computer
+- All queries processed locally on your computer
-- ✅ No data transmitted to external services
+- No data transmitted to external services
-- ✅ No cloud-based processing or storage
+- No cloud-based processing or storage
-- ✅ Complete offline capability after initial setup
+- Complete offline capability after initial setup

-### 2. **No Data Collection**
+### 2. No Data Collection
-- ✅ No user queries stored or transmitted
+- No user queries stored or transmitted
-- ✅ No personal information collected
+- No personal information collected
-- ✅ No usage analytics or telemetry
+- No usage analytics or telemetry
-- ✅ No model training data collection
+- No model training data collection

-### 3. **No External Dependencies**
+### 3. No External Dependencies
-- ✅ No API calls to OpenAI, Anthropic, or other services
+- No API calls to OpenAI, Anthropic, or other services
-- ✅ No cloud-based embeddings or vector search
+- No cloud-based embeddings or vector search
-- ✅ No external model inference
+- No external model inference
-- ✅ Self-contained system
+- Self-contained system

-## 🏗️ Architecture Privacy Analysis
+## Architecture Privacy Analysis

 ### Local Components
 ```